tb-team-dev-2/bittensor-drand/README.md

 ```

-To test the function run in terminal:
+To test the function in your terminal:
 1. Spin up a local subtensor branch which includes CR3
 2. Create a subnet with netuid 1 (or replace the netuid with the one you create)
 ```bash